 A food runner is a member of the restaurant staff team who is primarily tasked with serving guests their food and beverage orders.
 To break the role down even further, the food runner generally is the individual responsible for transferring the items that guests have ordered from the kitchen to their tables.
 In addition, food runners must accurately deliver orders and are often responsible for additional restaurant duties.
 These can include tasks like maintaining a clean dining environment, addressing guests that require service, organizing order tickets, and assisting other restaurant staff members.

-What You Should Include in the Food Runner Job Description
+What You Should Include in a Job Description for a Food Runner

 A well-written job description should highlight various components related to the open position.
 These components include a job summary of the position, its responsibilities, the skills and qualifications necessary for the role, the salary and benefits provided, and the company overview of the hiring organization.
 Read on to learn about the information included within a restaurant recruiting job description.